MeckyWu/subspace-match/README.md

-# To What Extent Do Different Neural Networks Learn the Same Representation: A Neuron Activation Subspace Match Approach
+# Towards Understanding Learning Representations: To What Extent Do Different Neural Networks Learn the Same Representation

 ## Requirements
 - python3